 So some pressure units derived from these are lbf/ft², psi, ozf/in², iwc, inH2O, ftH2O.

-In United States, the most common pressure unit is pounds per square inch (psi).
+In the United States, the most common pressure unit is pounds per square inch (psi).
 For process industries, a common unit is also inches of water (inH2O), which is derived from level measurement and the historical measurements of pressure differences with water in a column.

 Liquid column units

 The pressure scale is marked in the tube so you read the pressure by reading the difference in liquid levels.
 When pressure is applied it will change the liquid level and we can read the value.
-This sounds very simple, no electronics and no wearing parts, so what could possibly go wrong… well, let’s
+This sounds very simple, no electronics and no wearing parts, so what could possibly go wrong… well, let’s see about that.

 The most commonly used liquid in the column was obviously water.
-But in order to be able to measure higher pressure with smaller U-tube, heavier liquids were needed.
+But in order to be able to measure higher pressure with a smaller U-tube, heavier liquids were needed.
 One such liquid is mercury (Hg) as it is much heavier than water (13.6 times heavier).
-When you use heavier liquid you don’t need to have that long column to measure higher pressure, so you can make a smaller and more convenient size column.
+When you use the heavier liquid you don’t need to have that long column to measure higher pressure, so you can make a smaller and more convenient size column.
 For example, blood pressure was earlier (still sometimes is) measured with a mercury column.
-Mercury is mainly used because a water column for same pressure range would be so long it would not be practical to use it in a normal room, as water column is about 13.6 times longer than mercury column.
-As a result of this, even today the pressure unit that blood pressure is typically expressed is millimeter of mercury (mmHg).
+Mercury is mainly used because a water column for the same pressure range would be so long it would not be practical to use it in a normal room, as the water column is about 13.6 times longer than the mercury column.
+As a result of this, even today the pressure unit that blood pressure is typically expressed is a millimeter of mercury (mmHg).

 A common industrial application for use of liquid column pressure units is to measure the liquid level in a tank.
-For example, if you have a water tank that is 20 feet (or 6 meters) high and you want to measure the water level in that tank, it sounds pretty logical to install a pressure indicator with a scale 0 to 20 feet of water, as that would tell straight what the water level is (13 feet in example picture).
+For example, if you have a water tank that is 20 feet (or 6 meters) high and you want to measure the water level in that tank, it sounds pretty logical to install a pressure indicator with a scale 0 to 20 feet of water, as that would tell straight what the water level is (13 feet in the example picture).

-Back to water column: It is clear that when the length indication was made to a U column, many different length units have been used, both metric and non-metric.
+Back to the water column: It is clear that when the length indication was made to a U column, many different length units have been used, both metric and non-metric.
 This has generated many different pressure units.

 Although a liquid column sounds very simple, it is important to remember that the weight of the liquid depends on the local gravity, so if you calibrate the column in one place and take it to another (distant, different elevation) place, it may not be measuring correctly anymore.
 So gravity correction is needed to be precise.